History of the Clinic Program

 - One team will be working on an air quality monitoring project with the Black Chamber of Commerce in Fresno to assess some infrastructure changes to improve public health.

-- Another will be working with Claremont Locally Grown Power to design the layout of a factory for affordable, locally produced solar cells.
+- Another will be working with Claremont Locally Grown Power to design the layout of a factory for affordable, locally produced solar panels.

 - A third project will partner with PilotCity to explore an integrated communication solution that can effectively, seamlessly, and scalably connect students to work-based learning experiences while in the classroom.